Competitive swimming: how to support your children

 Make sure they are equipped for the job

 Swimmers who mean business can need quite a bit of kit.
 Aside from training aids, water bottles and so on, several sessions a week and competitions mean a fair few swimming costumes/shorts and they can go through things like goggles and swimming hats pretty quickly too, so it pays to have a few spares.
+We love the arena swimwear as the fit and quality are superb, there’s a great choice over at Simply Swim.

 Swimmers tend to find a particular style of goggles that they find works best for them, once they find them, it can be helpful to get a few pairs the same, to keep them going for a while.